ztyyLV/web-twain-docs/indepth/features/initialize.md

 ```

 * `dynamsoft.webtwain.install.js`
-This file is used to configure the dialogs which show up when the Dynamsoft Service or any of the `DWT` modules is not installed or needs to be upgraded.
-This file is automatically loaded in `dynamsoft.webtwain.initiate.js` , and therefore does not need to be referenced in the HTML page.
+This file is used to configure the dialogs which show up when the Dynamsoft Service is not installed or needs to be upgraded, etc. This file is automatically loaded when the code in `dynamsoft.webtwain.initiate.js` executes.
+Therefore, it does not need to be referenced in the HTML page.

 > As mentioned above, if you use any of the `min` file from the `dwt` package, this `install` file is already included.

 * `dynamsoft.viewer.js` , `dynamsoft.viewer.css` and `dynamsoft.webtwain.css`
-These three files are used to build the viewer component of `DWT` , as well as define the css of the other components of the library.
+These three files are used to build the viewer component of `DWT` , as well as define the css of the other UI elements of the library.

 ### WASM-specific files